szorfein/learn-ruby/README.md

 ## Errors

+### rescue
+Return simple message error with `rescue`

+    print "Enter a number: "
+    n = gets.to_i
+    begin
+      result = 100 / n
+    rescue
+      puts "Number didn't work.
+Was it zero???" exit
+    end
+    puts "100/#{n} is #{result}."

 ### raise
-To raise an error if a class is create without argument.
+To raise an error if a class is call without the expected argument.

     class BadDataException < RuntimeError
     end